 Our bilateral political engagement is extensive, though both sides acknowledge that Australia and China have different histories, societies and political systems, as well as differences of view on some important issues.
 Both Australia and China are committed to constructively managing differences if and when they arise.
-Australia adheres to its one-China policy, which means it does not recognise Taiwan as a country.
+Australia adheres to its one-China policy, which means it does not recognize Taiwan as a country.
 We maintain unofficial contacts with Taiwan promoting economic, trade and cultural interests.

 Australia's growing diplomatic network in China includes the embassy in Beijing and consulates in Shanghai, Guangzhou, Chengdu and Hong Kong, with a new consulate planned for Shenyang in 2018.
 There are also 11 Austrade offices across greater China, assisting Australian businesses to enter markets and promote Australia as an investment, tourism and education destination.
 Australian state governments are represented in China's leading commercial centres.
-Australia and China share 100 sister-state/province and sister-city relationships.
+Australia and China share around 100 sister-state/province and sister-city relationships.

 The breadth of the bilateral relationship is also demonstrated by the range of consultation mechanisms that Australia and China have established to advance cooperation and manage differences.
-Under the Australia-China comprehensive strategic partnership', the apex of this structure is the annual leaders' meeting between our Prime Minister and the Chinese Premier.
-Other dialogues cover bilateral, regional and global issues, including foreign and strategic relations, trade and economic cooperation, international security, human rights, development cooperation, climate change and consular matters.
+The apex of this structure is the annual leaders' meeting between our Prime Minister and the Chinese Premier.
+Other dialogues cover bilateral, regional and global issues, including foreign and strategic relations, trade and economic cooperation, international security, human rights, law enforcement, development cooperation, climate change and consular matters.

 Significant developments in the bilateral relationship are often announced in joint statements after leaders' meetings or in speeches by Australian Prime Ministers, including: